Sim Kui Hian

-Sim Kui Hian (沈桂贤 (Shěn Guìxián,Pe̍h-ōe-jī (POJ): Sim Kui-hiân); born 18 August 1965) is a Malaysian politician and cardiologist who has been the Deputy Premier of Sarawak and the territory's Minister of Public Health, Housing and Local Government Sarawak in the Gabungan Parti Sarawak (GPS) administration under Premier Abang Abdul Rahman Zohari Abang Openg since January 2022, as well as an elected representative for the constituency of N14 Batu Kawah in the Sarawak State Legislative Assembly (DUN) since May 2016.
+Sim Kui Hian (born 18 August 1965) is a Malaysian politician and cardiologist who served as Deputy Premier of Sarawak since 2022.
+A president of Sarawak United Peoples' Party, he represented Batu Kawah in Sarawak State Legislative Assembly since 2016.
+He also served as Minister of Public Health, Housing and Local Government Sarawak since 2022.

+Born in Sarawak, Sim graduated from Monash University.
 Sim is Sarawak's first deputy premier of Chinese descent in more than a decade after George Chan Hong Nam stepped down in 2011.
 Previously, he served as the Minister of Local Government Sarawak from May 2016 to January 2017 under Adenan Satem's cabinet, and Minister of Local Government and Housing Sarawak from January 2017 to December 2021 under Abang Johari's first cabinet.
 He also had served as Senator in the Parliament of Malaysia from April 2014 to April 2017.

-Additionally, he holds a watching brief role which gives him oversight over the Sarawak Health Department and the Sarawak Fire and Rescue Department.
+Additionally, he holds a watching brief role which gives him oversight over the Sarawak Health Department and the Sarawak Fire and Rescue Department, both agencies of the Malaysian federal government.

-He is a member of the Sarawak United Peoples' Party (SUPP), and the Party President since September 2014.
 He is also one of the founding Vice Chairmen of the GPS coalition, in which SUPP is a co-founding component party.

-While acknowledging that Sarawak is part of Malaysia, Sim is one of the most vocal and consistent proponents for more Sarawakian autonomous power and rights, based on the unique contexts of the Malaysia's formation as originally outlined in the Malaysia Agreement 1963 (MA63), Inter-Governmental Committee (IGC) Report and recommendations, and the Report of the Cobbold Commission.
+While acknowledging that the region of Sarawak is part of Malaysia, Sim is one of the most vocal and consistent proponents for more Sarawakian autonomous power and rights, based on the unique contexts of the Malaysia's formation as originally outlined in the Malaysia Agreement 1963 (MA63), Inter-Governmental Committee (IGC) Report and recommendations, and the Report of the Cobbold Commission.

+Policy and legislative highlights

+Sim has taken part in major policy decisions through the years.
+He was first to announce about the Sarawak Cabinet and then- Chief Minister Adenan Satem's decision to officially recognise the Unified Examination Certificate (UEC) of Chinese independent schools, embracing graduates of the system into joining Sarawak-owned universities, Sarawak government scholarships and even the Sarawak Civil Service (with national language qualifications).

+He is a proponent of the Sarawak Cancer Centre (cancer hospital) initiative, and public-private partnership.
+He also formed a Sarawak Medical Committee (SMC) under the umbrella of the Malaysian Medical Council (MMC), while frequently invoking Sarawak's historical medical board framework to justify its unique structure as part of Sarawak Health Autonomy.

+Among the legislative bills he tabled in, and passed by, the Sarawak Legislative Assembly include the Building (Amendment) Bill 2025, which includes the Sarawak Building Board (SBB), accredited checkers for structural design reviews, professional oversight for architects and engineers and qualified persons, and mandatory green building standards; and The Strata Management Bill 2019, which outlines provisions of mandatory maintenance; developer liability on unsold units; and mandate elected management committees for stratified buildings.

+He is the creator behind the LA Serve initiative, which led major local authorities (LA) to set up 24-7 "Serve" fast responder squads.
+These field squads are among the first to arrive on the scene of local authority-related incidents to assess and assist.